alexbfree/thesis/src/additional.md

 **5. Reductive Cycles**

 As more codes were identified and structures and commonalities between them were formed, existing codes were merged or absorbed into one another and grouped together in small clusters.
-The researchers regularly met to discuss each other’s codes according to their context and occasionally amended wording or merged concepts that were labelled differently but semantically equivalent.
+The researchers regularly met to discuss each other's codes according to their context and occasionally amended wording or merged concepts that were labelled differently but semantically equivalent.
 All codes were checked and agreed between these two researchers.
 Over time, the codes were iteratively structured and restructured, creating top-level thematic clusters around different research questions that held multiple layers of related codes.
 These clusters were then summarised with a short sentence or paragraph of text, allowing summaries to be produced at different levels of hierarchy.
 These summaries were kept in the Description fields of codes in Quirkos and also in external structured text-based documents.
 These can be seen in the following screenshot, taken 5 months into coding:

 ![Figure ARI.4: Screenshot from Quirkos at End of Coding Process](./src/figs/figARI.4-quirkos-coding-at-end.png){#figure-ARI.4}